-How to Check the Air Vents for Blockage - Ensuring Proper Air Flow for Your Jenn-Air Refrigerator
+Checking the Air Vents for Blockage - Ensuring Proper Air Flow in Your Jenn-Air Refrigerator

 In order to ensure proper temperature, you need to allow room for proper air flow between the freezer and refrigerator compartments.
 Cool air enters and exits the refrigerator compartment from the freezer compartment through vents.
 Depending on your model, these vents are in different locations.